VinePPO: Refining Credit Assignment in RL Training of LLMs: Introduction

-Our contributions are as follows: \begin{itemize}[leftmargin=10pt,itemsep=0pt] \item We demonstrate the suboptimal credit assignment in standard PPO finetuning by analyzing the value network, showing that it provides inaccurate estimates of intermediate state values and barely outperforms a random baseline when ranking alternative steps (see \Cref{sec:valnet_analysis} for details). \item We propose VinePPO, introduced in \Cref{sec:vinePPO}, which takes advantage of the flexibility of language as an RL environment to compute unbiased value estimates, eliminating the need for large value networks and reducing memory requirements (up to 112GB for a 7B LLM). \item \methodname{} highlights the significance of credit assignment: It outperforms PPO and other baselines, especially on more challenging datasets.
-It achieves PPO's peak performance with fewer iterations (up to 9x), less wall-clock time (up to 3.0x), and better KL-divergence trade-off.
-See \Cref{sec:results}.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=10pt,itemsep=0pt] \item We analyze PPO’s value network in reasoning tasks and find it often misestimates intermediate values, barely outperforming a random chance in ranking candidate steps. \item We propose \methodname{}, leveraging the flexibility of language environments to compute unbiased, MC-based value estimates without relying on a separate critic. \item We empirically highlights the benefits of refined CA. \methodname{} achieves the peak performance of baselines with less wall-clock time (up to 3.0x), better KL-divergence trade-off while exhibiting better generalization slope.

 \end{itemize}

 \tbmcval